thorsten/phpMyFAQ/phpmyfaq/docs/README.txt

 Please report the bug at our site http://bugs.phpmyfaq.de!
 Thanks a lot!

 Changes since 2.0.x:
-- Changed PHP requirement to PHP 5.2
+- changed PHP requirement to PHP 5.2 (Thorsten)
-- Added TCPDF library to support Unicode PDFs
+- added TCPDF library to support Unicode PDFs (Thorsten)
+- added new and improved new basic layout theme (Charles A. Landemaine)

 For known issues please take a look at KNOWNBUGS.txt

 CHANGELOG:

 Version 2.5.0-dev - 2007-
-- Changed PHP requirement to PHP 5.2
+- changed PHP requirement to PHP 5.2 (Thorsten)
-- Added TCPDF library to support Unicode PDFs
+- added TCPDF library to support Unicode PDFs (Thorsten)
+- added new and improved new basic layout theme (Charles A. Landemaine)